Roosevelt Island Tramway: Fares

 Originally, the city government received seven percent of all gross revenue from the tramway.
 During the mid-1980s, the fare was required to be the same as that on the subways and buses, and farebox revenue was used to fund operating costs.
 The RIOC's franchise agreement with the city mandated that, after the 63rd Street subway opened in 1989, the tramway fare be 25 cents higher than the subway fare.
 The franchise agreement expired in 1995.

 Children who were 5 years old or younger were allowed to ride fare-free until the 2010 closure, when RIOC stopped charging fares based on age.
 Ever since the tramway reopened, children under 44 in have been allowed to ride fare-free regardless of their age if they are accompanied by a paying adult.

 The Roosevelt Island Tramway formerly issued its own fare token, with images of the Queensboro Bridge and a cabin on opposite sides.
 Standard New York City transit tokens were used on the Roosevelt Island Tramway until 2004, when MetroCard was implemented.
 OMNY has been accepted on the tram since August 2023.
-The fare using OMNY or pay-per-ride MetroCard is the same as that on the buses and subways, $2.90 for a one-way trip, as of 2023.
-The tramway also accepts unlimited-ride MetroCards, and fares paid using OMNY are capped at $34 every seven days.
+The fare using OMNY or pay-per-ride MetroCard is the same as that on the buses and subways, $3.00 for a one-way trip, as of 2026.
+Fares paid using OMNY are capped at $35 every seven days.
 Riders can transfer from the tram to buses and subway stations on either end for free, or vice versa, (Note: A free transfer is also provided in the reverse direction for bus and subway riders entering the tramway.
 However, only one free transfer is provided for each trip.
 For more information, see New York City transit fares.) and tram riders can transfer to express buses for an extra fee.